Both Udemy and Udacity are widely recognized as top e-learning platforms, offering life-changing classes for individuals and businesses alike.

 In this review, I’ll compare and contrast both platforms, considering what they provide, costs, quality of teaching, and platform features.

-So, by the end of this article, you'll have have a better idea of whether Udemy or Udacity best suits your needs.
+So, by the end of this article, you'll have have a better idea of the differences between Udemy and Udacity and which one best suits your needs.

 This review is detailed.
 But, if you’re short on time, here are the highlights:

-- Udemy is one of the largest Ed Tech companies of its kind, with 80% of Fortune 100 companies trusting Udemy to deliver expert employee upskilling.
+• Udemy is one of the largest Ed Tech companies of its kind, with 80% of Fortune 100 companies trusting Udemy to deliver expert employee upskilling.
 Such companies include Apple, PayPal, Samsung, and Unilever.
-It has a greater number of registered users and more courses.
+It has a greater number of registered users and more courses which can be accessed individually or via a subscription.
 Its classes are also more varied, from business and technology, to painting and photography

-- Udacity’s focus is on upskilling individuals, businesses, and governments – with a focus on in-demand skills in digital technology.
+• Udacity’s focus is on upskilling individuals, businesses, and governments – with a focus on in-demand skills in digital technology.
 As such, it offers far longer courses than you’d find on other sites.
-Its Udacity’s courses are more specialized, focused on opening new doors for digi-tech careers.
-Its trademark courses – Nanodegrees – are also longer and more substantial (around 2-3 months minimum)
+Udacity’s courses are more specialized, focused on opening new doors for digi-tech careers.
+Its trademark courses – Nanodegrees – are also longer and more substantial (around 2-3 months minimum).
+It is now a subscription only platform.

 With both Udemy and Udacity courses, you receive an official (but non-accredited) certificate of completion.
-You can also buy courses individually rather than commit to a subscription.
+You can buy courses individually on Udemy or via a subscription.
+Udacity is subscription only.

 Quick Summary